 A 4-in-1 convertible crib can go from a crib to a toddler bed to a headboard for a twin or full bed, depending on the model.
 Meanwhile, a 5-in-1 typically offers all of that plus a footboard for the twin or full bed.
 That’s a lot of use out of one bed!

 Since standard cribs will be used for two to three years maximum per child, you can see why many parents choose convertible cribs to get more mileage out of their purchase.

-Let’s take a look at the features to keep an eye out for when shopping for a convertible crib to ensure you choose the perfect option for your rapidly growing little one.
+If you’ve settled on a convertible crib, let’s take a look at the features to keep an eye out for when shopping to ensure you choose the perfect option for your rapidly growing little one.

 Choosing The Right Convertible Crib

 The most important feature to look for when shopping for your new convertible crib is that it meets current national safety standards.

 This means ensuring that your crib was made after 2011, as this is when safety standards were updated to remove drop-side rails, which can be potentially hazardous.